davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 * the `ConfigLoader.parseFile("#file.xml") ` command will try to load `file.xml` internally stored at the jar library.
 * the `ConfigLoader.parseFile("!/home/user/myResources/file.xml") ` command will try to load `file.xml` from the location `/home/user/myResources/file.xml`.

-This way, if you want to store all your precious resources (config files, images, etc.) in a system-wide scope, you can store them in a folder (say ` /home/bob/myJMathAnimResources`) and make JMathAnim to look for resources there with the method `config.setResourcesDir("/home/bob/myJMathAnimResources")` at the beginning of the `setupSketch()` method.
+This way, if you want to store all your precious resources in a system-wide scope, you can store them in a folder (say ` /home/bob/myJMathAnimResources`) and make JMathAnim to look for resources there with the method `config.setResourcesDir("/home/bob/myJMathAnimResources")` at the beginning of the `setupSketch()` method (Note that the "!" modifier is not needed here).

 > Note: The "!" modifier also can be used when specifying a file path in the config files, like background images, for example.